Integrated master’s degrees

-We offer an integrated master’s degree scheme aimed at aspiring researchers or those seeking a career in science.
+Our integrated master’s degrees are aimed at aspiring researchers or those seeking a career in science.

 |Degree name||UCAS Code|